 Daniel Muzio is a Professor of Management.
 He joined York in 2018 from the University of Newcastle, having previously worked at the Universities of: Manchester, Leeds and Lancaster.
 He has held visiting positions at the University of Oxford, Cass Business School and Luiss Guido Carli in Rome.
-He is an associate editor of the Journal of Management Studies and a founding editor for the Journal of Professions and Organization.
+He is a General Editor of the Journal of Management Studies and a founding editor for the Journal of Professions and Organisation.

 Daniel's research interests include the organisation and management of Professional Services Firms, the sociology of the professions, organizational and professional wrongdoing and diversity, inclusion and equal opportunity.
-Daniel has published in several leading management, sociology and law journals, including: Organization Studies, Journal of Management Studies, Human Relations, Journal of Economic Geography, Sociology and the British Journal of Sociology.
+Daniel has published in several leading management, sociology and law journals, including: Accounting, organization and Society, Organization Studies, Journal of Management Studies, Human Relations, Journal of Economic Geography, Sociology and the British Journal of Sociology.
+He has published books with: Cambridge University Press, Oxford University Press and Palgrave

 Muzio, D., Kirkpatrick, I and Aluack, S. (2020) Professional Occupations and Organizations.
 Cambridge: Cambridge University Press